ashishraj09/college-platform/README.md

 3. **Email**: Set up production email service (SendGrid, AWS SES)
 4. **Security**: Configure SSL/TLS, secure headers
 5. **Monitoring**: Set up logging and monitoring

+### Vercel Deployment
+The application is configured for deployment on Vercel with the following build-time optimizations:

+1. **Database Schema Verification**: During the build process, the system verifies the database schema and creates tables if needed
+2. **Model Association Verification**: Ensures all model associations are properly initialized
+3. **Connection Testing**: Validates database connectivity before deployment completes
+4. **Automated Schema Management**: Uses `scripts/ensure-database-schema.js` to handle database schema setup without data loss

+This build-time approach ensures that the database is properly configured before the application is deployed, preventing runtime errors in the serverless environment.

+#### Setting up Vercel Environment Variables
+For the database schema verification to work correctly, you must set up these environment variables in your Vercel project settings:

+- `DB_HOST`: Your database hostname (e.g., `db.example.com`)
+- `DB_PORT`: Database port (typically `5432` for PostgreSQL)
+- `DB_NAME`: Name of your database
+- `DB_USER`: Database username
+- `DB_PASSWORD`: Database password
+- `DB_DIALECT`: Set to `postgres`
+- `DB_SSL`: Set to `true` for cloud-hosted databases

+These variables are used during both build time and runtime to ensure proper database connectivity.

 ### Environment Variables
 Ensure all production environment variables are properly configured: